 Bottom line: For those with great credit, a good balance transfer credit card can often be a better option than a personal loan.
 However, you need to make sure you're paying off the debt.

-If you have an eligible 401(k) or retirement plan, you can borrow up to $50,000 or half of the amount you have, whichever is smaller.
+If you have an eligible 401(k) or retirement plan, you can borrow up to $50,000 or half of the amount you have, whichever is smaller, to use for almost any purpose.
 However, these loans are not without their risks.
-Because you are borrowing funds from your retirement plan, you will be missing out on some of interest you would have gained on your investments and setting yourself back on your retirement plans.
+Because you are borrowing funds from your retirement plan, you will be missing out on some of interest you would have gained on your investments and setting yourself back on your retirement goals.
 While you will pay yourself back with interest, it’s usually lower than what you could earn through the market.
 In general, you’ll need to pay the loan back within five years.
 Not all employers allow employees to borrow from their 401(k)s.

 Bottom line: While it is a loan from yourself (to yourself), you could be sabotaging your retirement plans if you don't pay back the loan quickly.